MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 # File access permissions

-Apps can access certain file system locations by default.
+Universal Windows Apps (apps) can access certain file system locations by default.
 Apps can also access additional locations through the file picker, or by declaring capabilities.

 ## The locations that all apps can access